compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 ```

 #### Run the workflow in a screen session
-If you haven't already started a screen session in the [setup](#/docs/tutorials/Setup_bioflows_env), start one using the following command:
+If you haven't already started a screen session in the [setup](../Setup_bioflows_env), start one using the following command:
 ``` bash
 screen -S rnaseq_tutorial
 ```
-In your screen session, run the following commands to setup your conda environment (if you have not done so previously during the [setup](#/docs/tutorials/Setup_bioflows_env) or if you just started a new screen session).
+In your screen session, run the following commands to setup your conda environment (if you have not done so previously during the [setup](../Setup_bioflows_env) or if you just started a new screen session).

 ``` bash
 source /gpfs/runtime/cbc_conda/bin/activate_cbc_conda
 bioflows-run test_run.yaml
 ```
+You can now exit the screen session or wait till you get the smiley face that provides completion

 ### Workflow outputs